sunsakis/Yescrow/README.md

-# Yescrow - a decentralized escrow agent.
+# Yes Crow - your decentralized escrow agent.

+A free crypto escrow.
+Why charge for what runs on code?
+Yes Crow always on stand-by in case of dispute.

 Transact with strangers online without worries.

-Designate an Ethereum address, deposit to the smart contract using our <a href="https://yescrow.io">UI</a> and

-release the payment when you are satisfied.

-It is free to use.
+Read more: <a href="https://yescrow.io">yescrow.io</a>

 **Less scams = More fun**

 ## Contact, requests and feedback

-In case of a quarrel,

-The Crow acts as an arbitre.
+In case of a quarrel, Yes Crow acts as an arbitre.

-Contact crow@yescrow.io to summon.
+Contact escrow@yescrow.io to summon.

 The Crow takes 5% per dispute.